soverenio/docs/docs/source/add-data-source.rst

 * A custom data source is normally an on-premise company solution for storing data, such as a relational database like MySQL or PostgreSQL.

-.. tab:: Add a data source
+.. tab:: Add data source

    To add a data source: